grugnog/web/README.md

 ## Environment

-check out [ENVIRONMENT CONFIG](https://docs.a11ywatch.com/documentation/web/#environmental-configuration) for configuring project specefics like google authentication.
+Take a look at the [Environmental Configuration](https://docs.a11ywatch.com/documentation/web/#environmental-configuration) for configuring project specifics like google authentication.

 ## Translations